Love & Harvest

 Steam Preserved Vegetables (Zha Choy) and Pork

 When the crispness of fall creeps into the air, I always find myself craving the flavors of home.
-One dish that never fails to comfort me is Steam Preserved Vegetables (Zha Choy) and Pork — a very traditional Cantonese dish that my mom always made for us.
-It’s salty, savory, crunchy, and deeply satisfying.
+This is a very traditional Cantonese dish that my mom always made for us — salty, savory, crunchy, and deeply satisfying.
 Best of all, it’s one of those meals that feels like a hug in a bowl, especially when paired with white rice, some steamed vegetables, and a warm soup on the side.

 What is Zha Choy?